viperproject/tutorial/tutorial/termination.md

 Viper successfully verifies that `factorial` terminates: at each recursive invocation, it checks that 1. the termination measure `n` decreases and 2. remains non-negative, i.e. cannot decrease infinitely often.
 The corresponding well-founded order over non-negative numbers is defined in the file `decreases/int.vpr`, which is part of Viper's standard library.

-### Standard Well-Founded Orders {#term_prov_wfo}
+### Predefined Well-Founded Orders {#term_prov_wfo}

-Viper's standard library provides definitions of well-founded orders for most types built into Viper, all of which can imported from the `decreases` folder.
+Viper's standard library provides definitions of well-founded orders for most types built into Viper, all of which can be imported from the `decreases` folder.
 The following table lists all provided orders; we write `s1 <_ s2` if `s1` is after `s2` with respect to the order.

 | Build-In Type<br>(file name) | Provided Well-Founded Order |
 | ---- | ---- |